 Identifying bad customer signals: Chasing the wrong prospects is a drain on time and resources that every salesperson has suffered.
 And sometimes winning a bad client can be even worse, wasting your time, demoralising your sales team, and affecting your business’ reputation.
 It’s therefore important to provide sales training on the signs of a bad client and nip the process in the bud as soon as possible.
 Red flags include prospects who are rude or get nasty, don’t respect your time or boundaries, and are unrealistic on deadlines.

 Preparing for cold sales: Being able to sell to prospects with confidence is a vital trait for all salespeople.
 But new or inexperienced salespeople are likely to struggle with calling or emailing strangers, may be concerned about rejection, or worried about presenting to new people.
-This fear is natural, so it’s important to provide sales training to help them handle it in a manner that makes them more confident, friendly, and happier.
+This fear is natural, so it’s significant to provide sales training to help them handle it in a manner that makes them more confident, friendly, and happier.

-Articulating value to prospects: Not being able to explain the value of your product or services is a surefire way to lose sales.
+Articulating value to prospects: Not being able to explain the value of your product or services is a sure-fire way to lose sales.
 Salespeople need to be able to clearly articulate the value and benefits that products or services will provide to prospects.
 Provide sales training that will help salespeople to learn how to articulate the value of products until it becomes second nature to them.

-Closing the deal: One of the most important sales skills that every salesperson needs to master is the ability to close the deal.
+Closing the deal: One of the most significant sales skills that every salesperson needs to master is the ability to close the deal.
 Without the right guidelines and processes, they’re unlikely to know when and how to spot the telltale signs of the perfect moment to get the deal over the line.
 Provide sales training seminars around the virtual close and sessions that teach salespeople to become more decisive and built relationships with prospects.

 Sales training never stops

 A good sales organisation will realise that sales training never stops, from providing in-house, on-the-job training, through to attending sales conferences and sales management training.
 There will always be new techniques for your salespeople to learn, new ways of selling to people, new objections to overcome and new ways of adding value to prospects.
-The important thing is that you keep on top of changes in the market and invest in sales training to help your salespeople grow and the best that they can be.
+The significant thing is that you keep on top of changes in the market and invest in sales training to help your salespeople grow and the best that they can be.